The Fermat-Torricelli Problem and Weiszfeld's Algorithm in the Light of Convex Analysis: Elements of Convex Analysis and Properties of Solutions

+and complete the proof of the proposition. $\h$ Next we present an example with a figure illustrating the obtained solution in the classical case of three points on the plane.

-\begin{Example}{\rm Let us discuss the construction of the solution of the Fermat-Torricelli problem in the plane.
-Consider the Fermat-Torricelli problem given by three points $A$, $B$, and $C$ as in the figure above.
-If one of the angles of the triangle $ABC$ is greater than or equal to $120^\circ$, then the corresponding vertex is the solution of the problem by Proposition \ref{3point} (ii).
-Let us consider the case where non of the angles of the triangle is greater than or equal to $120^\circ$.
+\begin{Example}{\rm Consider the Fermat-Torricelli problem given by three points $A$, $B$, and $C$ on the plane as shown in the figure.
+If one of the angles of the triangle $ABC$ is greater than or equal to $120^\circ$, then the corresponding vertex is the solution to the problem by Proposition~\ref{3point}(ii).
+Let us examine the case where none of the angles of the triangle is greater than or equal to $120^\circ$.
 Construct two equilateral triangles $ABD$ and $ACE$ and let $S$ be the intersection of $DC$ and $BE$ as in the figure.
 Two quadrilaterals $ADBC$ and $ABCE$ are convex, and hence $S$ lies inside the triangle $ABC$.
-It is clear that two triangles $DAC$ and $BAE$ are congruent (SAS).
+It is clear that two triangles $DAC$ and $BAE$ are congruent.
 A rotation of $60^\circ$ about $A$ maps the triangle $DAC$ to the triangle $BAE$.
 The rotation maps $CD$ to $BE$, so $\angle DSB=60^\circ$.
-Let $T$ be the image of $S$ though this rotation.
+Let $T$ be the image of $S$ through this rotation.
 Then $T$ belongs to $BE$.
 It follows that $\angle AST=\angle ASE=60^\circ$.
 Moreover, $\angle DSA=60^\circ$, and hence $\angle BSA=120^\circ$.
 It is now clear that $\angle ASC=120^\circ$ and $\angle BSC=120^\circ$.
-By Proposition \ref{3point} (i), the point $S$ is the solution of the problem.}
+Proposition~\ref{3point}(i) tells us that the point $S$ is the solution to this classical Fermat-Torricelli problem.}

 \end{Example}